Automated Vehicle Readiness Study

 OVERVIEW

-To prepare for connected and automated vehicles (CAVs) on Utah roadways, the Utah Department of Transportation (UDOT) partnered with VSI Labs in August 2021 to conduct an Automated Vehicle Readiness Study of selected Utah roads.
+To prepare for connected and automated vehicles (CAVs) on Utah roadways, the Utah Department of Transportation (UDOT) partnered with VSI Labs in August 2021 and September 2022 to conduct an Automated Vehicle Readiness Study of selected Utah roads.

 The study team evaluated the compatibility of Utah roads with CAV technologies, specifically the Lane-Keep Assist (LKA) feature common in many Advanced Driver Assistance Systems (ADAS).
 LKA and other ADAS technologies rely on camera evaluations of lane markings.